canonical/operator/README.md

 ### SubordinateRelation

 To declare a subordinate relation, you should use `scenario.state.SubordinateRelation`.
-The core difference with regular relations is that subordinate relations always have exactly one remote unit (there is always exactly one primary unit that this unit can see).
-So unlike `Relation`, a `SubordinateRelation` does not have a `remote_units_data` argument.
+The core difference with regular relations is that subordinate relations always have exactly one remote unit (there is always exactly one remote unit that this unit can see).
+Because of that, `SubordinateRelation`, compared to `Relation`, always talks in terms of `remote`:

-Instead, it has a `remote_unit_data` taking a single `Dict[str:str]`, and takes the primary unit ID as a separate argument.
-Also, it talks in terms of `primary`:
+- `Relation.remote_units_data` becomes `SubordinateRelation.remote_unit_data` taking a single `Dict[str:str]`.
+The remote unit ID can be provided as a separate argument.
 - `Relation.remote_unit_ids` becomes `SubordinateRelation.primary_id` (a single ID instead of a list of IDs)
 - `Relation.remote_units_data` becomes `SubordinateRelation.remote_unit_data` (a single databag instead of a mapping from unit IDs to databags)
 - `Relation.remote_app_name` maps to `SubordinateRelation.primary_app_name`

 ```python